A friend and I climbed to the top of the Pensacola Lighthouse. Yet, somehow, even this seemingly tame activity took a terrifying turn.

 I bring myself to look over the edge of the balcony.
 And what do ya know?
 There ARE Tibetan monks down there.

-Fifth Problem: On the way down, Lindsey asks me to stay by her side because she’s scared.
+Fifth Problem: On the way down, my friend asks me to stay by her side because she’s scared.
 I abandon her.

 Satisfied with the views we saw on the balcony of terror, we rush back inside to safety.

 The employee sees us.
 “Did you make it all the way around?”

 “Oh yeah, yeah!
 Great views!” we mutter as we trip over each other trying to be the first ones to head back down the staircase onto solid, steady ground.